Lovely-Sim-Racing/lovely-docs/docs/index.md

 ---

 [^1]: **Team Pro Membership Required** - TeamLINQ Real-time telemetry sharing requires a [Team Pro Membership](https://store.lsr.gg/pages/business-solutions-teams-monthly) during the Beta phase.
-It is under evaluation until we have more data before we decide if it can be included in other membership tiers.
+As the product evolves, we will continue evaluating our options for broader access.